TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 ## Window Search
 In developing a search strategy, first off, I don't want to search  anywhere cars are not likely to appear.
 So obviously, avoid the sky, trees, buildings, etc.  Also, I opted for keeping the search simple.
-Not too many offsets, etc.
+Not too many offsets, etc.  The window search development code is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.

 #### Y Axis Search
 After reviewing several frames from the video, I decided to start Y axis searching at 400 - elimnating sky, trees, etc.  The larger the window dimension, the farther down the Y axis I went.
 I did not see a need to conduct the search all the way to the bottom of the image.